abahmanem/near-node-setup-shardnet/tutorial/node-monitoring.md

  ```

+ ## Monitor using Near-cli

  * Check if Node is active (not slashed)

  You can **use near-cli** to see if your node is currently active

- * Get the current list of active validators:
+ * Get the current set of active validators:
  *
  ```bash
   abahmane@Ubuntu-2004-focal-64-minimal ~ # NEAR_ENV=shardnet  near validators current